 We succeeded in bridging connected homes, cars, buildings and warehouses into the WAN, even through closed private networks without changing network configuration.
 We were able to fully automate several smart home devices with our product and additionally created a dashboard to monitor these systems.
 The dashboard receives and shows electricity consumption stats, and also gives you the ability to turn on and off devices with the press of a button.

-Consider PubNub your CDN for IoT; your global IoT realtime network tailored for all networks with devices running embedded platforms including TinyOS, Contiki, PIC32, Linux, Arduino, RTOS, FreeRTOS, RaspberryPi, Android Embedded, mBed (ARM), Electric Imp and many more.
+Consider PubNub your CDN for IoT; your global IoT data stream network tailored for all networks with devices running embedded platforms including TinyOS, Contiki, PIC32, Linux, Arduino, RTOS, FreeRTOS, RaspberryPi, Android Embedded, mBed (ARM), Electric Imp and many more.